yarimitsu/survey_logger/README.md

 that goes silent without erroring — the usual way a track dies mid-survey — triggers a warning after 15 seconds and a forced reconnect after 30.
 Watch the status line.

-**This reconnect path has not yet been tested against the actual receiver.**
-At the dock, with the app running and the track on, unplug the puck and watch the status line, then plug it back in and confirm the track resumes.
-Five minutes, and it is the difference between a claim and a verified behaviour.

-### Sharing the GPS with another program

-**You cannot.** A Windows COM port is exclusive: exactly one process may have it open at a time.
-If SeaLog, OpenCPN, a chart plotter, or even another browser tab running this app already holds COM3, Connect GPS will fail, and the status line will say so and name this as the reason.

-If the port is busy, the fixes are, in order of preference:

-1. **Close the other program.** Simplest, and right if you do not actually need both at once.
-2. **Use a virtual COM port splitter.** A driver reads the real port once and presents the same NMEA stream on two or more virtual ports, one per program.
-   `com0com` with `hub4com` is the free, open-source option on Windows; VSPE is the common commercial one.
-Point this app at one virtual port and the other program at the other.
-Untested here - if you go this way, confirm at the dock that both programs show a moving position before relying on it.
-3. **A second receiver.** USB GPS pucks are cheap, and two receivers avoid the whole problem plus give you a spare when one fails at sea.

-Clicking **USB GPS** while connected disconnects and releases the port, so you can hand it to another program without closing the app.

-**Browser support.** Web Serial is Chrome and Edge on desktop only.
-On Safari, Firefox, or any iPad, the button reads **Device GPS** and the app falls back to `navigator.geolocation`.
-Only one source is ever live at a time; connecting the USB receiver stops the device watch, because interleaving two position streams into one track produces a line that zigzags between them.

 ---